 Subscribe for full access to Union Cycliste Internationale (UCI)'s products in full detail

 Union Cycliste Internationale (UCI)'s revenues were less than $100M in 2024.
-Caretta Research has split Union Cycliste Internationale (UCI)'s revenue into 4 different product categories, the largest of which is other.
+Caretta Research has split Union Cycliste Internationale (UCI)'s revenue into 4 different product categories, the largest of which is cycling.
 For full access to Union Cycliste Internationale (UCI)'s revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Union Cycliste Internationale (UCI)'s revenue in full detail